photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 the same operating system (14.04) as our virtual machine (for only $5! what a deal!!), so you can connect to the server I'm running on the remote virtual machine I rented using the client executable you made with make!
-Since the server is running a an executable compiled on the virtual machine, we should have the same version of GCC and the same byte respresentation, so the data should transfer perfectly!
+Since the server is running a an executable compiled on the virtual machine, we should have the same version of GCC, so the data should transfer correctly!
 1. So, to connect to the remote server I rented, run the client executable with